-In Genesis 3:19 I read: “By the sweat of your brow you will eat your food until you return to the earth, for from it you were taken; for dust you are and to dust you will return ”.
+In Genesis 3:19 I read: "With the sweat of your brow you will eat your food until you return to the earth, for from it you were taken; for dust you are and to dust you will return."
 The only person who has escaped this fate is Clyde Tombaugh, the discoverer of Pluto.
 Some of its ashes are coming out of the solar system aboard the New Horizons spacecraft.
-Too bad, though: in the end his ashes are nothing more than burnt DNA without any useful information content.
-It would have been much more scientific for NASA to send an electronic record of its genome, or even better, frozen stem cells.
+Too bad, though: in the end, his ashes are nothing more than burnt DNA without any useful information content.
+It would have been much more scientific for NASA to send an electronic record of his genome, or even better, frozen stem cells.

 And the rest of us?
 Our remains remain on Earth, where the fundamental question remains of what to leave here to be remembered.
 The "monuments" of the primitive inhabitants are the paintings left on the walls of the caves.
 Emperors, kings and wealthy individuals have left statues or portraits that preserve their physical appearance.
 Architects created buildings.
 The best monuments, however, are not physical: far from it.
 The best monuments are of a spiritual nature.
 The musicians have left their compositions, the scientists their original equations, the painters their paintings and the writers their stories.
 These fruits of creativity live in the space of abstract ideas, not in real space.
 An idea can last forever as long as there is a brain that knows and recognizes it.